ODIM-Project/ODIM/docs/README.md

   > **NOTE:** The value for 'Retry-After' property is in seconds.

-- **`requestLimitPerSession`**: Specify the number of concurrent API requests that can be sent per session.
+- `requestLimitPerSession`—Specify the number of concurrent API requests that can be sent per session.
 If you specify `15` as the value for this parameter, 15 API requests are processed with `200` status code and the remaining concurrent requests triggered from your session return the `503` error code.

   > **Sample response body**